4.2. Quotient systems

 Quotients of modules

 Not all quotients of modules are modules.
-But for any algebraic language L, any L-system E, and any L-equational system (K, b), where b : VK, V is structureless and ACV holds, if E is a b-module then its quotient by any congruence is also a b-module.
+But for any algebraic language L and any L-equational system b : VK, if ACV holds, then the quotient of any b-module (L-system) E by any congruence is also a b-module.

 Proof.
 This proof only needs f to be a surjective morphism, not precisely a quotient.
 In practice, this will only be used with quotients.
 Indeed, f is a quotient for the smallest structure of F which makes f a morphism; greater structures preserve existence; the proof of uniqueness needs F to still be a partial algebra, but when E is serial (as often happens) this assumption implies that f is a quotient anyway.